Install the Server

 If you want to use integrated security, you have to download the Microsoft SQL JDBC Driver 6.2 package from https://www.microsoft.com/en-us/download/details.aspx?id=55539 and copy

 sqljdbc_auth.dll to any folder in your path.
-You should match the 32-bit or 64-bit version of the dll to the architecture of your server machine.
+You should use the 64-bit version of the dll to match the architecture of your server machine.
 If you are running the SonarQube as a windows service and want to use Integrated security, please make sure the Windows account under which the service is running has permission to connect your SQL Server.
 The account should have

 db_owner database role membership.
 Otherwise, if you are running the SonarQube server from a command prompt and want to use Integrated security, the user under which the command prompt is running should have

 sonar.jdbc.password properties are commented out, otherwise SonarQube will use SQL Authentication.

 If you want to use SQL Authentication, use the following connection string.
 Also ensure that

 sonar.jdbc.password are set appropriately.

 If there are two SonarQube schemas on the same Oracle instance, especially if they are for two different versions, SonarQube gets confused and picks the first it finds.
 To avoid this issue:

 - Either privileges associated to the SonarQube Oracle user should be decreased

 - Or a trigger should be defined on the Oracle side to automatically alter the SonarQube Oracle user session when establishing a new connection: